muchimi/JoystickGremlinEx/docs/usage.md

 Some have suggested the code should be signed which could alleviate the issue.
 However I point out this utility is open source and provided to you free.
 Its packaging is provided as a convenience.
 The work is the product of hundreds of development hours, and I am not currently in a position to incur a recurring expense to code sign a free tool in the hope it bypasses the rare false-positive detection, and code signing is not a guarantee.
 Given the available options and the rarity of the detection, please consider using one of the options above, or just do not use GremlinEx.

+## Performance

+GremlinEx is optimized for profile runtime performance.
+Edit time performance is driven by the complexity of the user interface, specifically the number of device inputs loaded concurrently, and the number of inputs displayed on the input viewer.

+### Tips to improve design time performance

+While not always applicable, the tips below will generally help maximize edit time performance and keep memory/CPU usage to a minimum.

+#### Filter inputs

+Use the input filter options to keep the number of visible inputs on a given device to a minimum.
+The more inputs are loaded, the more resources are used.
+UI performance can start to bog down after 100 or so inputs concurrently visible, however on higher end systems this degradation is not experienced until 400 inputs or so.

+Be particularly mindful of devices with lots of inputs, such as VJOY devices when VJOY is used as input.
+Use the input filter options to keep the number of inputs to a reasonable level for your machine.

+### Configure Axis input filtering

+Performance is impacted by noisy axis data coming from devices that "spam" copious events.
+These events are handled by the GEX axis filtering function.
+This function determines which axis inputs should be processed versus ignored.
+This generally falls in these general categories:

+- events received when the input has not changed values significantly.
+- events received at a high rate
+- events received when the device is not moving our touched (usually sensor noise)

+GEX has configurable parameters to modify the filtering to address talkative devices that spam axis update data when the data sent is not particularly relevant to the profile.
+The default settings are suitable for most devices in one of the above categories.

+Devices particularly prone to noisy axis (linear) data are:

+- devices using a potentiometer (resistor based) 'POT' sensor insteald of 'HAL' (magnetic potential difference or hall effect) or optical (contact less) sensors.
+Potentiometer based devices are usually found on older or cheaper gaming devices, or devices that are well used.
+- devices that are bulky/large such as rudder pedals - even with the high precision of a hall effect sensor, the bulk of the mechanism can lead to an axis trigger.
+- devices with limited travel, such as thumbsticks - the smaller they are - the worse they tend to be.
+- sensitive devices such as touch screens (these can trigger axis input into GEX over OSC/MIDI).

+Note that input filtering is different from deadzone settings where, for example, a deadzone is applied on an axis that does not return to a center position or has issues hitting min/max values at travel extremes.
+For these situation, the deadzone mechanism should be used to correct the input data.

+#### Input Viewer for diagnostics / testing only

+The Input Viewer, while capable, does take a toll on performance proportional to the number of devices shown.
+The worst offender is the timeline axis view.
+Consider using Input Viewer only while developping and testing a profile and keep it hidden otherwise.
+Input Viewer uses resources at profile runtime and design time.

+#### Use states instead of modes where possible

+Mode context switching is expensive compared to using states.
+While modes are often needed for more complex profiles, keep mode changes to a minimum where possible, and leverage state conditions over modes as these are faster as they avoid a context switch.

+This said, the use of modes itself is not an issue.
+Aim to avoid constant mode changes in a profile if possible, if an alternative is feasible.

+#### Keep verbose modes to a minimum

+Verbose modes are helpful to diagnose logic and performance bottlenecks in a profile.
+Some verbose modes can generate thousands of messages, which are needed to help with profile design and identify potential issues.
+Once a profile is designed however, verbose modes should be disabled if possible to reduce I/O and overhead associated with generating these messages.

+Log files when they get quite large can have a significant impact on performance, even on fast storage devices.

+#### Avoid using VJOY devices as input and output concurrently

+While GEX allows this configuration, it requies overhead to manage potential conflicts and deadlocks at the VJOY API level that overall can lead to delays.
+This is another use-case where the GEX State functionality may be preferrable over using VJOY input/output buttons, however it is a supported configuration.

 ## Runnin GremlinEx from source

 ### Environment